 These are the events that bring communities together, and we anticipate they’ll be an important part of the economic rebound.
 As Keliehor says, “when spending returns to pre-pandemic levels, ensuring local businesses can serve customers safely with digital solutions will be an important part of the economic recovery.”

-Businesses are gearing up to capture the loyalty of local customers after the pandemic.
-It’s our job at Interac to ensure they have the digital payment tools they need to make those local relationships even stronger.
+Small businesses are gearing up to capture the loyalty of local customers after the pandemic.
+It’s our job at Interac to ensure they have the digital, mobile, and e-commerce payment tools they need to make those local relationships even stronger.